This section is for students of the Centre for Christian Studies. If you’re not a student but would like to be, why not visit the Admissions page.

 The CCS Moodle is where registered students go to:

 - find the readings for their courses (to download or read online)

 - see announcements and discussions

 - submit their assignments to CCS Program Staff

 - update their profile

-The Theme Year Student Kit contains information for students in the Theme Year: Learning plans, Field Placements, Learning Circles, assignments, etc. The “Field” section of the Student Kit is also useful reading for Mentors, Facilitators, and Local Committee members.
+The Student Kit contains information for all Diaconal Ministries students.
+The “Field” and “Praxis” section of the Student Kit are also useful reading for Mentors, Facilitators, and Local Committee members.
 There are additional resources for field placement volunteers listed further down on this page.

 Note: The Student Kit is in pdf format.
 You can download a free PDF reader from http://get.adobe.com/reader/